torvalds/linux/Documentation/process/maintainer-netdev.rst

 It's safe to assume that netdev maintainers know the community and the level of expertise of the reviewers.
 The reviewers should not be concerned about their comments impeding or derailing the patch flow.
+A Reviewed-by tag is understood to mean "I have reviewed this code to the best of my ability" rather than "I can attest this code is correct".

-Less experienced reviewers are highly encouraged to do more in-depth review of submissions and not focus exclusively on trivial or subjective matters like code formatting, tags etc.
+Reviewers are highly encouraged to do more in-depth review of submissions and not focus exclusively on process issues, trivial or subjective matters like code formatting, tags etc.

 Testimonials / feedback